EA-b13/ML-aware-MySQL/README.md

 ### Training the Model

+The ALBERT model used here is pretrained on Stanford Sentiment Treebank - 2 (SST-2) database.

 ## UDF Implementation

 The UDF is implemented in C++ and uses the trained model parameters to evaluate each input value.